-Nominal swept area for each tow was calculated as the straight-line distance between its GPS start and end positions multiplied by the wingspread.
-The distance between the trawl doors is recorded 3 or 5 times during each tow; provided it was recorded at least 3 times, wingspread for a tow was calculated from the mean door spread and the geometry of the trawl.
-For the years without trawl censors a modelled door spread was calculated based on depth and door spread in the 2017-2019 trawl survey.
-The length of the bacalao 1440 mesh trawl is estimated to 32m and the length of the bridles, chains and front wings 41,7m. (see appendix I)
+Nominal swept area for each tow is calculated as the straight-line distance between its GPS start and end positions multiplied by the wingspread.
+The distance between the trawl doors is recorded up to 5 times during each tow; provided it was recorded at least 3 times, wingspread for a tow was calculated from the mean door spread and the geometry of the trawl.
+For the year without trawl censors a modelled door spread is calculated based on depth and door spread in 2017-2019 trawl survey.
+The length of the bacalao 1440 mesh trawl is estimated to 32m and the length of the bridles (30m), chains and front wings 41,7m. (see appendix I)